Berryville in Clarke County, Virginia — The American South (Mid-Atlantic)

 Erected 1930 by Conservation & Development Commission.
 (Marker Number Q 3c.)

 Location.
 39° 9.341′ N, 77° 59.266′ W. Marker is in Berryville, Virginia, in Clarke County.
-Marker is on West Main Street (Business Virginia Route 7), on the right when traveling east.
+It is on West Main Street (Business Virginia Route 7), on the right when traveling east.
 On the grounds of the Berryville Primary School.
 Touch for map.
 Marker is at or near this postal address: 317 West Main Street, Berryville VA 22611, United States of America.
 Touch for directions.

-By Craig Swain, July 15, 2007
+Photographed by Craig Swain, July 15, 2007

 6. Hawthorne Building